Ahmed-Elhalwagy/Ahmed-Elhalwagy/README.md

 - 🔭 I’m a MERN Stack developer

-- 👨🏻‍🔬 I’m available for internships, Fyll time or part time job.
+- 👨🏻‍🔬 I’m available for internships, Fully time or part time job.

 - 🤝 I’m available for freelancing.

-- 🌱 I’m currently learning Swift && SwiftUI <a href="https://github.com/100rabhcsmc/100DaysOfSwift" target="blank">100DaysOfSwift</a>

-- 💬 Ask me about **Reactjs & Node & Express**
+- 💬 Ask me about **Reactjs & Node & Express & Javascript**

 - 📫 How to reach me **ahmed.elhalwagy88@gmail.com**